 DFS, short for Distributed File System is a file share replicated across multiple servers and locations to increase up-time and reduce access issues related to geography (latency and bandwidth).

 Microsoft's Distributed File System (DFS) is a role you can install on Windows Server to automatically synchronize files between servers.
 It gives you a unified namespace so you can always access files from the closest server.
 You can set it up for high availability of important files or efficient distribution of files, such as at branch offices.

 Let’s walk through setting up Windows DFS.
+Follow along with Lex in the companion video.
 If reading is not your thing, check out the video tutorial above that goes through these same steps.
 The following steps assume that you already have both of your servers set up.
 You’ll just be setting up roles and replication.

 Select role-based or feature based installation

 Select server, in our example that will be SITE1.

 The next section will be Server Roles under file and storage services.
 Check DFS Namespaces and DFS Replication both on this(your main) server.
 When you go to check Namespaces it there will be a pop up that asks you if you would like to add features.
 Click Add Features.

 Hit next twice to confirm features.
 Then install.

 Now you’re ready to go over and set up site two, go through all the same steps for site one except for in step four in Server Roles.
 You will only need to select DFS Replication, do select to Add Features.
 You do not need to select DFS namespaces.

 Next steps in setting up DFS on Windows Server will be to set up your namespaces and replication.
 First you’ll set up Namespaces.
 Namespaces are how you are going to call your shared file area you are replicating.